dwarvesf/playbook/operations/checklists/unemployment-social-health-insurance.md

   - checklist
 ---

-### When an employee ask for Social insurance and contract
+### When an employee ask for social insurance and contract

 - [ ] Adjusted salary will be noted
 - [ ] Notice to Quang & Han about salary adjustment